 Finally, setting builds tone and mood, shaping how readers experience the story emotionally.
 Emily Brontë’s use of the bleak Yorkshire moors in Wuthering Heights conveys isolation, passion, and violence, ensuring that readers feel the same intensity as the characters.
 A bright, bustling marketplace will create entirely different energy than a silent battlefield at dusk.

-In short, the role of setting in storytelling is to serve as more than backdrop.
+In short, the role of setting in storytelling is to serve as more than a backdrop.
 It directs events, molds personalities, highlights meaning, and establishes atmosphere.
 A carefully designed setting ensures that the world of a story feels authentic, immersive, and inseparable from the narrative’s core.

 Some of the most memorable works in literature stand out because of their settings.
 These places are not just locations; they are central to the story’s meaning, mood, and development.